rsyncOSX/RsyncUIdocs/content/post/ssh.md

 ```
 where `-i ~/.ssh_keypath/identityfile` is the ssh keypath and identityfile and `-p NN` is the port number ssh communicates through, default port 22.

 As an example I have created ssh-keys for rsync only.
 The keypath is set to `~/.ssh_rsyncosx/` and the rsa identityfile to `rsyncosx`, default port `22`.
-The rsync command to synchronize my Documents catalog is, set by RsyncUI, to my Raspberry Pi5 server:
+The rsync command to synchronize my Documents catalog is, set by RsyncUI, to my Raspberry Pi5 server (os Bookworm with openzfs include):

 ```bash
 /opt/homebrew/bin/rsync --archive --verbose --compress --delete -e  "ssh -i ~/.ssh_rsyncosx/rsyncosx -p 22"
 --stats /Users/thomas/Documents/ thomas@thePi5:/backups/Documents/
 ```

+To use my own ssh-key and keypath data, the following is added to RsyncUI in settings (Ssh).

+{{< figure src="/images/usersettings/ssh.png" alt="" position="center" style="border-radius: 8px;" >}}

 ## Ssh keypath and identityfile